Dangers of Per- and Polyfluoroalkyl Substances (PFAS)

 Regulatory Guidance for PFAS

-Currently there are no federally enforceable standards for PFAS chemicals in drinking water.
+Currently there are no federally enforceable standards for PFAS contamination in drinking water.
 In 2016, the EPA issued Lifetime Health Advisories (LHAs) for PFOA and PFOS of 70 nanograms per liter (ng/l, equivalent to 70 parts per trillion) in drinking water for each substance as well as combined.
 Several states have set guidance values for additional compounds (including PFNA, PFHxS, and PFBS).

 The Toxic Substances Control Act (TSCA) allows the EPA to issue Significant New Use Rules to some of the PFAS compounds, allowing limited uses in selected industries and for certain applications.
 Several states (including Alaska, Maine, Michigan, North Carolina, and Texas) have established standards and guidance values for PFAS in drinking water and groundwater.
-Australia, Canada, and Western Europe have established PFAS water and soil values.
+Australia, Canada, and Western Europe have established polyfluoroalkyl substances in water and soil values.

 Solid Waste Disposal

 Some states require treatment of PFAS-contaminated soil at a RCRA-permitted incinerator.
-Since the characteristics of PFAS compounds vary, the estimated temperature to destroy the compounds also varies from approximately 300°C to greater than 1,000°C. Incineration is often the only viable disposal option for media contaminated with PFAS.
+Since the characteristics of PFAS compounds vary, the estimated temperature to destroy the compounds also varies from approximately 300°C to greater than 1,000°C. Incineration is often the only viable disposal option for media contaminated with polyfluoroalkyl substances.
 Disposal of PFAS-contaminated soil in landfills may add to the PFAS contaminant load in the landfill leachate.

 Liquid Waste Management